Monitoring report

 VoH Monitor

-WASHINGTON, Feb.11: US Vice President Joe Biden said Wednesday that his greatest concern was not Afghanistan, not Iraq, nor the Iranian nuclear crisis, but Pakistan."I think it's a big country.
+Wednesday that his greatest concern was not Afghanistan, not Iraq, nor the Iranian nuclear crisis, but Pakistan."I think it's a big country.
 It has nuclear weapons that are able to be deployed.
 It has a real significant minority of radicalized population," Biden said in an interview with CNN.
 "It is not a completely functional democracy in the sense we think about it, and so that's my greatest concern."President Barack Obama's administration has called on Pakistan to see greater urgency in the fight against extremism as the United States pours thousands more troops into Afghanistan to fight Al-Qaeda and Taliban extremists.
 US officials have long been concerned that elements in the Pakistani establishment support extremists, despite the nation's offensives against Taliban strongholds in border areas.They have urged Pakistan to expand its offensive against militants to North Waziristan, a stronghold for Al-Qaeda and the Haqqani network, known for attacking US and NATO troops in Afghanistan.
 But Pakistan has chosen not to target so-called Afghan Taliban or some other groups so far and analysts say Islamabad has retained ties to some Islamist militants as a hedge to protect its influence in neighboring Afghanistan.Earlier this month US Director of National Intelligence Dennis Blair told a senate committee that "vulnerabilities exist" in Pakistan's nuclear safeguards, without elaborating, the Nation reports.
+VoH Watch dog

-ISLAMABAD, Feb 10 (APP): Minister for Information and Broadcasting Qamar Zaman Kaira Wednesday said Kashmir was a core issue between India and Pakistan and it would remain central point of dialogue with New Delhi.Pakistan was fully committed to resolve all issues including Kashmir and water with India through talks as war could not resolve any issue, he said while briefing journalists about the decisions of Federal Cabinet, chaired by Prime Minister Syed Yusuf Raza Gilani here.
+Minister for Information and Broadcasting Qamar Zaman Kaira Wednesday said Kashmir was a core issue between India and Pakistan and it would remain central point of dialogue with New Delhi.Pakistan was fully committed to resolve all issues including Kashmir and water with India through talks as war could not resolve any issue, he said while briefing journalists about the decisions of Federal Cabinet, chaired by Prime Minister Syed Yusuf Raza Gilani here.
 He said Pakistan and India would ultimately return to composite dialogues and there was no harm to adopt a path leading to that position.The Minister said the government would import 1.25 million ton sugar by June this year to meet its growing need.He said talks were underway with some countries to import sugar at government-to-government level, but this was not a final decision.
 “If that does not materialize, international competitive bidding would be organized for the purpose”.
 He said the Finance Minister briefed the cabinet on the budgetary system in the country and it was decided that budget proposals would be presented for three years.
 Mr. Kaira said budget preparation process is being changed to ensure parliamentary oversight over it.
 He said by May the proposals would be presented in the National Assembly and Senate Standing committees, and all ministries and departments would discuss their budgets and added foreign aid would not be included in the PSDP till its receipt.
 Kaira said provision of required funds to war on terror would remain a top priority in the coming budget as well because the government wanted to make the country free of this menace.
+VoH Monitor

 VoH Monitor